rkgofiitk/academic-issues.github.io/Topics/Nalanda_NTA.md

 # Nalanda Inauguration & UGC-NET

-The events of the day, 19th June 2024, were academically hot, as were the long summer days.
+The events of 19th June 2024, were academically more significant than it was in the last five years.
 The first is the Nalanda Campus, inaugurated by the Prime Minister.
 Kumar Gupta established Nalanda University in the 14th century.
 It was hailed as the finest citadel of learning in the oriental world.
 Aryabhat invented the concept of zero at Nalanda University, revolutionizing mathematics and scientific studies.
 The Nalanda University excelled in all branches of science